Overview and Applications

 - Daily allowance (OIST per diem)

-- In exceptional situations, where an applicant (VS) or a coordinator (TP) does not receive any salary from grants or their institution at the time of their visit to OIST, successful candidates may be able to apply for support with salary, where this is necessary to facilitate the visit, and they can provide evidence of their need.
+- In exceptional situations, where a Visiting Scholar or a Thematic Program coordinator does not receive any salary from grants or their institution at the time of their visit to OIST, successful candidates may be able to apply for support with salary, where this is necessary to facilitate the visit, and they can provide evidence of their need.

 - Office space

 - Access to OIST’s IT system, library, and research facilities